fbadcontrols-cscw21/fbadcontrols-cscw21.github.io/adsettings.md

 ![Data from Partners](adprefs/dfp_2.png)

 ### Top description
 _"To show you relevant ads, we use data that advertisers and other partners provide to us about your activity on their websites and apps, as well as certain offline interactions, such as purchases.
 For example, we may show you an ad for a shirt based on your visit to a clothing website.
-We never sell your data."_ Following the description is a link to "Learn More," which leads to a help page about adjusting Data From Partners settings **\cite{DataFromPartnersHelp1}.**
+We never sell your data."_ Following the description is a link to "Learn More," which leads to [a help page about adjusting Data From Partners settings](https://www.facebook.com/help/568137493302217).

 ### Control: Choose [whether/where] we can use data from our partners to show you personalized ads.
 This control is either a single switch or (if the user has one or more Instagram accounts connected to their Facebook account) a series of switches.
 Each switch is turned on by default.
 Turning off a switch disables ads targeted to that account based on data other companies provide to Facebook such as website activity and purchases (but not including on-Facebook activity or lists.)
 In this paper, we sometimes refer to this control as "Data from Partners."